grnet/synnefo/docs/cyclades.rst

 shutdown, reboot, and destroy them.
-For the configuration of their VMs they can select number of CPUs, size of RAM and system disk, and operating system from pre-defined Images including popular Linux distros (Debian, Ubuntu, CentOS, Fedora, Gentoo, Archlinux, OpenSuse), MS-Windows Server 2008 R2 and 2012 as well as FreeBSD.
+For the configuration of their VMs they can select number of CPUs, size of RAM and system disk, and operating system from pre-defined Images including popular Linux distros (Debian, Ubuntu, CentOS, Fedora, Gentoo, Archlinux, OpenSuse, Oracle Linux), MS-Windows Server 2008 R2, 2012 and 2012 R2, as well as BSD (FreeBSD, NetBSD, OpenBSD).

 The REST API for VM management, being OpenStack compatible, can interoperate with 3rd party tools and client libraries.